MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 ## Terminology

-- [Oracle HCM Fusion Cloud](https://go.oracle.com/LP=139597?src1=:ad:pas:bi:dg:a_nas:l5:RC_MSFT220512P00060C01584:MainAd&gclid=9c09cb5c768b188a186aaea4b3735c3e&gclsrc=3p.ds&msclkid=9c09cb5c768b188a186aaea4b3735c3e): This guide focuses specifically on how to integrate from Oracle HCM Fusion Cloud to Microsoft Entra ID.
+- [Oracle HCM Fusion Cloud (oracle.com)](https://go.oracle.com/LP=139597?src1=:ad:pas:bi:dg:a_nas:l5:RC_MSFT220512P00060C01584:MainAd&gclid=9c09cb5c768b188a186aaea4b3735c3e&gclsrc=3p.ds&msclkid=9c09cb5c768b188a186aaea4b3735c3e): This guide focuses specifically on how to integrate from Oracle HCM Fusion Cloud to Microsoft Entra ID.
 Other Oracle offerings, such as PeopleSoft and Taleo, aren't in scope for this tutorial.

 - Licensing: